Nonlocal degenerate parabolic hyperbolic equations on bounded domains: Properties of entropy solutions

+where the right-hand side is finite by Proposition \ref{prop: finiteEnergy} and since $b(\bu)$ is bounded and locally Lipschitz. \end{remark}

-\begin{proof} We start from the definition of entropy solutions and the entropy inequality \eqref{eq: entropyInequalityVovelleMethod}.
+\begin{proof}[Proof of Lemma \ref{lem: theMotherLemma}] We start from the definition of entropy solutions and the entropy inequality \eqref{eq: entropyInequalityVovelleMethod}.
 Seeking to replace $k$ by $\overline{u}^c\vee^\pm k$, we double the variables; the first part of this proof is similar to that of Proposition \ref{prop: finiteEnergy}.
 In particular we also here carry out the proof of the $(+)$ and $(-)$ case simultaneously.

 For parameters $(s,y)\in M$, $k\in\R$ and $\e\in(0,1)$, we introduce the pair $(\kappa^{\pm},\psi)\in \R\times C^\infty_c(M)$ defined as follows

 where $ 0\leq \varphi\in C^\infty_c(M)$ is arbitrary, $\rho_\e$ is a standard mollifier with support in the centered ball of radius $\e$ in $\R\times\R^{d}$ and $L_{\bu}$ is a Lipschitz constant for $\bu$ valid on $\{(t,x)\in M\colon \mathrm{dist}((t,x),\supp\tilde{\varphi})<1\}$.
 The support of $\rho_\e$ implies that $\psi$ is zero when $|(t-s,x-y)|\geq \e$, while $|(t-s,x-y)|< \e$ implies that $\pm \kappa^{\pm} \geq \pm \bu(t,x)$.
 In particular, we have